-The route is sightly over 50% off-road in distance, but more like two thirds in time.
-With all of the rain we’ve had over the winter the surfaces are quite mucky in places, but the ride is not too technical in nature.
-You may need to put a foot down occasionally on one or two slippery sections, and you should expect to get quite dirty, but you will not need advanced off-road riding skills.
+The route is around 50% off-road in distance, but more like two thirds in time.
+Coming fairly soon after the winter some bits of the route are likely to be mucky in places, but the ride is not too technical in nature.
+You may need to put a foot down occasionally on one or two slippery sections if there’s been recent r ain, and you should expect to get quite dirty, but you will not need advanced off-road riding skills.

 In common with all our rides, this is not an organised mass start event, so there is no HQ or indoor start venue, no support staff or marshals out on course and no participation registration on the day – that’s done via Strava.

 This is not an organised mass start event – it is a challenge ride on a route that is open to the public along its entire length, that you can begin at any time you like.
 We will be setting out between 9am and 10am ourselves, but feel free to ride it when it suits you.
-Riders will soon spread out as we will be heading into off road segments very early on, and we would encourage you to set out as soon as you are ready in bunches smaller than ten in order to avoid congestion on an early single file section.
+Riders will soon spread out as we will be heading into off road segments very early on.

-This Spring Challenge is virtually gate free as there are no sections that cross field boundaries – there’s just one swing gate on a paved section, as it’s a gated private road that is also a bridleway.
-The route passes through one village where you could easily pick up supplies if needed – but it’s really intended as a non-stop ride, as the weather is unlikely to be hot enough at this time of year to leave you gasping for water.
+The Spring Challenge is virtually gate free as there are no sections that cross field boundaries – there’s just one swing gate on a paved section, as it’s a gated private road that is also a bridleway.
+The route passes near one village (Leintwardine) where you could easily pick up supplies if needed – but it’s really intended as a non-stop ride, as the weather is unlikely to be hot enough at this time of year to leave you gasping for water.

-The final route will be published on Komoot, ready for downloading, approximately 7-10 days before the ride.
+The final route will be published, ready for downloading, a few days before the ride.
 We leave it this late so that we can double check there are no last minute access issues.

 About Cross Cartel Rides

 Cross Cartel rides neither races nor traditional organised leisure rides.
 They are are similar to what were traditionally called “reliability trials”, where the objective or challenge is to complete a pre-determined route on a particular date within a time limit – but in our case the limit is all day and we have no set start time.
 The challenge is simply to ride a mapped route on a given day, at a time of your choosing.
-We will publish completion names and times for your interest, but there is no podium and no prizes.
 Go as fast or as slow as you feel comfortable with!

-You will need to be fully self sufficient – these are self-supported rides on routes that are open to the general public, with no emergency back up or mechanical support of any kind.
+You will need to be fully self sufficient – Cross Cartel rides are all self-supported on routes that are open to the general public, with no emergency back up or mechanical support of any kind.
 You need to take spares and supplies with you.
 There will be no rescue vehicle to collect you if you have a mechanical, so please make sure you take a mobile phone for any emergencies.
 You will need to call a friend to collect you or the emergency services in the event of a medical incident.
-And it is sensible to be insured – you don’t need race insurance, as our rides aren’t races, but general cycle/personal liability insurance is highly recommended.
+And it is sensible to be insured – you don’t need race insurance, as our rides aren’t races, but public liability insurance is highly recommended.